Singleton Design Pattern

 Finally, the recommended approach for implementing Singleton in Java is using

-public enum UserInfo { SRK("SaiRaghava K", 99); private String name; private int age; UserInfo(String name, int age) { this.name = name; this.age = age; } public int getAge() { return age; } public String getName() { return name; } }
+enumpublic enum UserInfo { SRK("SaiRaghava K", 99); private String name; private int age; UserInfo(String name, int age) { this.name = name; this.age = age; } public int getAge() { return age; } public String getName() { return name; } }- An

 Singleton pattern implemented using